shuart-shuart/congliangtrilogy/README.md

 Cong Liang Trilogy

+"Index.html" is used to hold codes I am testing.

-"BASE_links-and-media" is a WORKING CODE (template).
+"BASE_links-and-media.html" is a WORKING CODE (template).
 It is a:
   - WORKING CODE for hyperlinks, show and hide media
   - lacking <body>/<p> styling for the text